 At that point, the attackers know they’ve got a full set of card data: a customer’s address, credit card number, and CVV.
 The malware is triggered.
 It launches, runs, grabs the data, and sends it out to another location.
 Then it goes dormant again waiting for the next customer to come along.
 An ASV scan has no ability to get down into the dynamic environment of a shopping cart.
-These are vital and necessary security tools, but they have blind spots when it comes to e-commerce skimming attacks.
+These are vital and necessary security tools, but they have blind spots when it comes to e-commerce or digital skimming attacks.

 Jen: What about antivirus?
 Is it of any use in detecting e-commerce skimming?